-1.2.5.3 In no circumstance shall «Customer Name»’s CHWM exceed 92 average megawatts.
+1.2.6.3 The total cumulative increase in «Customer Name»’s CHWM over the term of this Agreement shall be limited to the difference between 36.539 aMW and «Customer Name»’s CHWM prior to any subsequent CHWM adjustment.

-1.2.5.4 «Customer Name» shall meter loads not related to defense materials activities separately from «Customer Name»’s loads related to defense materials activities.
-Meters and metering equipment necessary to meter loads not related to defense materials activities shall be installed at «Customer Name»’s expense.
+1.2.6.4 «Customer Name» shall meter loads not related to defense materials activities separately from «Customer Name»’s loads related to defense materials activities. «Customer Name» shall install meters and metering equipment necessary to meter loads not related to defense materials activities at «Customer Name»’s expense.

-1.2.5.5 Tier 2 Rates shall apply to Firm Requirements Power that «Customer Name» purchases from BPA to serve new loads not related to defense materials activities after September 30, 2011.
+1.2.6.5 Firm Requirements Power that «Customer Name» purchases from BPA to serve new loads not related to defense materials activities after September 30, 2028 shall not be included in «Customer Name»’s CHWM.